FIWARE/tutorials.XACML-Access-Rules/README.md

 Eve has an account, but no roles in the application.

+> [!NOTE]
-> **Note** As Eve has a recognized account, she gains full authentication access.
+>  As Eve has a recognized account, she gains full authentication access.
 This means she is able to _view_ the
 > Store page, even though her account has no roles attached.

 -   From `http://localhost:3000`, log in as `eve@example.com` with the password `test`